semanticdata/semanticdata.github.io/content/blog/ssd-nvme-comparison.md

 truncate_summary = false
 +++

+See the [Canonical Publication](https://miguelpimentel.do/en/writing/ssd-nvme/) for this Blog post.

-> This page was originally published on July 28, 2023.
+This page was originally published on July 28, 2023.
 Its main goal was to aid in selecting SSD, and NVMe drives during a Micro Center sale.
 <!-- more -->
 ## Storage Technologies